-If you have an interest in developing with BASH then you are also welcome to contribute and develop a game server in to LinuxGSM.
+If you have an interest in developing with BASH then you are also welcome to contribute and develop a game server into LinuxGSM.

-In general we do not remote on to users servers, unless it is to assist in development.
+In general, we do not remote onto users' servers, unless it is to assist in development.

 Non-steam versions of the games ARE pirated and this would be the only reason to use non-steam versions.
 Simply purchase the game via steam.
-Steam has two massive sales a year with 75% of most of there titles there is really no excuse for pirating these games. http://steampowered.com
+Steam has two massive sales a year with 75% of most of their titles there is really no excuse for pirating these games. http://steampowered.com

 - Network: Game servers are not usually very demanding in terms of bandwidth.
 However, the connection must be reliable and consistent to ensure players get a good experience.
-Reducing ping and packet loss is very important, otherwise players will experience latency and lag.
-Your servers location has a big effect on ping, so try to get your server relatively close to where your players are going to be.
+Reducing ping and packet loss is very important, otherwise, players will experience latency and lag.
+Your server's location has a big effect on ping, so try to get your server relatively close to where your players are going to be.
 If your players are in France then a server in Europe is going to be much better than one in the US for example.
 Servers can sometimes come under attack so DDoS protection is also important.

 The user that you are running LinuxGSM with does not own all of its files.